GavinEngelstad/gavinengelstad.github.io/_projects/city_wage_premiums.md

 ### Description:

-Starting in summer 2024, I worked with [Gaurav Khanna](https://www.econgaurav.com) and two grad students to examine city wage premiums.
+Starting in summer 2024, I worked with [Gaurav Khanna](https://www.econgaurav.com), [Harrison Mitchell](https://harrisonwmitchell.github.io), and Aakash Bhalothia to estimate and understand city wage premiums.

 We use an AKM and movers design estimate to analyze how place affects earnings.
 Unlike past similar work, we use a panel from LinkedIn with more than 500 million people from around the world, which allows us to take a more global perspective and analyze both country and city effects.

-A very early draft of the paper is linked below.
-It will be periodically updated as I have more recent versions.
+The current version of the paper is linked below and is availible on NBER.
+In January 2026, I'll be presenting the work at the STEG annual conference.

 ### Links: